 One of the coolest things about the awards at Cannes is that they can be a little bit different every year.
 Juries have the freedom to add awards as they see fit, depending on the movies in the Official Selection that year.
 In 2000, "La Noce" by Pavel Lounguine won an award for the best ensemble of actors; in 1998, "Velvet Goldmine" by Todd Haynes was awarded the Prix de la meilleure contribution artistique au Festival International du Film -- the prize for the greatest artistic contribution to the Festival.
 In 1991, Samuel L. Jackson won a best supporting actor award for his role in Spike Lee's "Jungle Fever" -- the first supporting actor award presented at the Cannes Film Festival.
 To view the entire archive of Cannes Film Festival awards, visit the official Web site.

 While it is an extremely big deal to win an award at Cannes, there are other prizes to be had too.
 The screenings themselves are a major aspect of the festival, a place for new films, new artists and new artistic approaches to be seen by the people who matter in the film world.
 The Marche du Film at Cannes is the biggest international film market, and whether or not a movie wins the Palme d'Or, it has the chance of attracting the attention of critics and producers who can launch careers in the movie industry.
 Especially for an "indie" film, an invitation to Cannes can be a huge boost, and a win usually means serious dollars from producers who want to get in on the next big thing.

-For more information on the Cannes Film Festival, including details on International Critics' Week and the Directors' Fortnight, as well as travel information, check out the links on the next page.
+For more information on the Cannes Film Festival, including details on International Critics' Week and the Directors' Fortnight, as well as travel information, check out the links below.